-Photo by Laura Chase de Formigny for The Washington Post
+Photo by Laura Chase de Formigny and food styling by Lisa Cherkasky; for The Washington Post

 1 cup (6 3/4 ounces) kasha (coarse-cut, roasted buckwheat groats)